rosetta-labs-erb/authority-boundary-ledger/README.md

            Response
 ```

-**Key insight:** The Capacity Gate (Layer 1) provides **mechanical governance**.
+**Key insight:** The Authority Gate (Layer 1) provides **mechanical governance**.
 The agent cannot execute forbidden actions because those capabilities are physically removed from its environment.
 This is true control, not just behavioral training.

 ---